artemgilmanov/DataStructures/Array/about.md

 These properties allow constant-time O(1) access to any element.

-An array is a basic data structure to store a collection of elements sequentially.
-But elements can be accessed randomly since each element in the array can be identified by an array index.
-An array can have one or more dimensions.
 Here we start with the one-dimensional array, which is also called the linear array.
 Here is an example:

 ```csharp
 using System;